-Although many survey respondents indicated they use substances rarely, if ever, some indicated they do:
+Although many survey respondents indicated they use substances rarely, if ever, some indicated they do use:

-- 86% percent of students either rarely drink or do not drink alcohol at all.
-4% of students reported they drink alcohol at least 5 days per week. - Of those that drink alcohol, 76% consume 1-3 drinks on the day(s) they choose to drink.
-Therefore, the remaining 24% consume 4 or more drinks on the day(s) they choose to drink.
+- 83% percent of students (n=95) either rarely drink or do not drink alcohol at all (1 or less drinks per week).
+Less than 1% of students reported they drink alcohol at least 5 days per week. - Of those that drink alcohol (n=54), 86% consume 1-3 drinks on the day(s) they choose to drink.
+Therefore, the remaining 14% (consume 4 or more drinks on the day(s) they choose to drink.
 For females, they would fall into the binge-drinking category.
-For males, they need to drink 5 or more. - All but one of the survey respondents either rarely use recreational drugs or do not use drugs at all.
-One student indicated they use recreational drugs seven days per week. - All but four (4) of the survey respondents do not misuse prescriptions, medications, or over-the-counter drugs.
-One student indicated they misuse medications one (1) day per week, two indicated five (5) days per week, and one indicated six (6) days per week. - All but five (5) survey respondents do not use illicit/illegal drugs.
-One student indicated they use illicit drugs once per week, one indicated four (4) days per week, and three (3) indicated illicit drug use five (5) days per week.
+Drinking 5 or more drinks on the day(s) they choose to drink, which fits the binge-drinking category for males, occurred in 6% of the students who reported drinking. - All but one of the survey respondents either rarely use recreational drugs or do not use drugs at all.
+One student indicated they use recreational drugs seven days per week. - All but six of the survey respondents do not misuse prescriptions, medications, or over-the-counter drugs.
+Three students indicated they misuse medications one (1) day per week, two indicated two (2) days per week, and one indicated five (5) days per week. - All but two survey respondents do not use illicit/illegal drugs.
+One student indicated they use illicit drugs three (3) times per week, and one indicated five (5) days per week.